gabrielpozo/nearbyPlaces/README.md

 NearbyPlaces is an Android application with the main goal of showing my clean architecture approach, using several Architecture Components from [Android Jetpack](https://developer.android.com/jetpack), to do the following:
-* Using the device location, help users to find restaurants, bars or cafes using Google Places API and display a list of results, separated by category.
+* Using the device location, help users to find restaurants, bars or cafes using Google Places API and display a list of results, separated by category using a radius of 1500 metres by default.
-* Each place detail display name, distance from the device location and the place, open now-closed and rating
+* Each place detail display name, distance from the device location and the place, open now-closed and rating.
-* The list of each category is sorted by distance from the closest to the farthest
+* The list of each category is sorted by distance from the closest to the farthest.
-* Request device's location permission
+* Request device's location permission.

 ## Architecture & libraries
 I used the following architecture, patterns and libraries: